 Retin-A (tretinoin) is a form of vitamin A that helps the skin renew itself by encouraging cell turnover.
 It's commonly prescribed for acne, fine lines, and sun damaged skin.

-According to Byrdie's editorial director, Faith Xue, this is one of the most effective retinol formulas money can buy.
-In fact, she says you'll see results pretty much instantly.
-Here's the magic: Feather-weight in texture, this potent, non-irritating elixir helps ease the look and depth of fine lines and even deeper-set workings like smile lines.
+This serum is magic: Feather-weight in texture, this potent, non-irritating elixir helps ease the look and depth of fine lines and even deeper-set workings like smile lines.
 Plus, it will even the tone and texture of the skin, thanks to ingredients like caffeine, which help the retinoid penetrate more efficiently into the skin.

 A cult favorite among celebrities, experts, and Byrdie editors alike, this retinol serum from celebrity esthetician Shani Darden is one of the best formulas you can try if you're looking for a simple yet powerfully effective formula to smooth lines and wrinkles while evening and brightening the look of your skin.
 Plus, there's zero sting-factor.